 This article sets forth the procedures required for obtaining development permits, certificates of occupancy, and sign permits.
 This article also specifies the requirements for amendments, variances, administrative appeals, and interpretations of this ordinance.
 This article does not apply to any property on which an industrial complex is developed and which is zoned Industrial and is located within the Industrial Area designation as set forth in state laws and local ordinances.

-(DC03-01, x/x/x)
+(DC19-06, 9/03/19)

 Development permits required.
 No development permitted by this ordinance, including accessory and temporary uses, may be established or changed; no structure shall be erected, constructed, reconstructed, altered, razed, or removed; and no building used, occupied, or altered with respect to its use after the effective date of this ordinance until a development permit has been secured from the Town of Sorrento.
 Nothing in this ordinance shall relieve any applicant of the additional responsibility of seeking any permit required by any other applicable statute, ordinance, or regulation.

-(DC03-01, x/x/x)
+(DC19-06, 9/03/19)

 Exemptions